Tag: blessing

 Psalm 22:23-31; Genesis 16:1-6; Romans 4:1-12 (read online ⧉)

-Another way to say this is that God blessed Abram’s union with Hagar, because Abram was still in with God.
-However, the fulfillment of God’s and was fulfilled through Abram and Sarai.
+Another way to say this is that God blessed Abram’s union with Hagar, because Abram was still in relationship with God.
+However, the fulfillment of God’s promise and blessing was fulfilled through Abram and Sarai.

 1. Have you ever rushed God’s plan?